 Carved figurines, embroidered quilts and self-portraits.
 Black ash, sweetgrass and digital data.
 The works featured in “O’Nigöëi:yo:h: Thinking in Indian,” now showing at UB’s Anderson and CFA Galleries, span just about every format, medium and style one can imagine.

-The exhibition, designed to celebrate the 50th anniversary of the university’s Department of Indigenous Studies, showcases art from across the six nations of the Hodinöhsö:ni’ Confederacy.
+The exhibition, designed to celebrate the 50th anniversary of Indigenous Studies at UB, showcases art from across the six nations of the Hodinöhsö:ni’ Confederacy.
 The show features almost 50 Hodinöhsö:ni’ artists, each of whom offers their own distinct perspectives on modern Indigenous life through their work.

 The title, “Thinking in Indian,” is borrowed from John Mohawk’s essay collection of the same name.
 Mohawk, one of the founders of the department, was a visionary activist and educator of the Hodinöhsö:ni’ Confederacy; his teachings on Indigenous agriculture and cultural survival inspired the exhibition.